 I can tell you that knowing this simple fact has increased my faith in the Quran and Allah ten fold.

-The most important word in Alhamdulillah for this purpose is hamd which means thank and praise combined into one word, which is hamd.
-You can thank somebody without praising him and vice versa.
+The most important word in Alhamdulillah for this purpose is hamd which means thank and praise.
+Hamd means both praise and thanks combined into one word.
+You can thank somebody without praising him and you can praise somebody without thanking him.
 But Allah is the Supreme being so hence the word hamd because He Allah deserves to be thanked and praised.
 As a Muslim, you are obligated to read Surah Al Fatihah in your 5 daily prayers which began with Alhamdulillah.

 I always had this nagging voice in my head, if Allah is one of the only true God why does he need us to be praise and thank him 17 times a day?

 Coming from a Muslim majority country you don’t normally ask this kind of question, simply because the answer normally would come in a form of a sarcastic question.
 Like, Astaghfirullah!
 You don’t believe Allah deserves to be praised?
 What is wrong with your Iman?
 So you end up keeping those questions to yourself.